tbm00/Item64/README.md

 **`RANDOM_POTION`**
 - Shoots a random splash potion.
 - Applicable to most items.
+- extraDamage is only applied to potions shot via left-clicking.
 - Has GriefDefender check that prevents potion shots entirely if PVP is toggled off in any affected claims.
 - Has DeluxeCombat check that prevents potion shots entirely if PVP is toggled off for any affected players.